Northwest Passage: Franklin expedition

 In 1845, a lavishly equipped two-ship expedition led by Sir John Franklin sailed to the Canadian Arctic to chart the last unknown swaths of the Northwest Passage.
 Confidence was high, as they estimated there was less than 500 km remaining of unexplored Arctic mainland coast.
 When the ships failed to return, relief expeditions and search parties explored the Canadian Arctic, which resulted in a thorough charting of the region, along with a possible passage.
 Many artifacts from the expedition were found over the next century and a half, including notes that the ships were ice-locked in 1846 near King William Island, about halfway through the passage, and unable to break free.
 Records showed Franklin died in 1847 and Captain Francis Rawdon Moira Crozier took over command.
 In 1848 the expedition abandoned the two ships and its members tried to escape south across the tundra by sledge.
 Although some of the crew may have survived into the early 1850s, no evidence has ever been found of any survivors.
-In 1853, explorer John Rae was told by local Inuit about the disastrous fate of Franklin's expedition, but his reports were not welcomed in Britain.
+In 1853, explorer John Rae was told by local Inuit about the disastrous fate of Franklin's expedition, but his reports were not welcomed in Britain on account of his reports of cannibalism amongst the surviving crews.

 Starvation, exposure and scurvy all contributed to the men's deaths.
 In 1981 Owen Beattie, an anthropologist from the University of Alberta, examined remains from sites associated with the expedition.
 This led to further investigations and the examination of tissue and bone from the frozen bodies of three seamen, John Torrington, William Braine and John Hartnell, exhumed from the permafrost of Beechey Island.
 Laboratory tests revealed high concentrations of lead in all three (the expedition carried 8,000 tins of food sealed with a lead-based solder).
 Another researcher has suggested botulism caused deaths among crew members.
 Evidence from 1996, that confirms reports first made by John Rae in 1854 based on Inuit accounts, suggests that the last of the crew may have resorted to cannibalism of deceased members in an effort to survive.